Orthodoxy + Orthopraxy

 Celebrating the Life and Legacy of Dr. David C. Jones

-As a prelude to the return of Covenant Seminary’s David C. Jones Theology Lectures later this month, we offer here a celebration of the life and legacy of the beloved Covenant professor whose name adorns the lectures and whose influence continues to shape the tenor of theological training for our students.
+As we prepare for this year’s David C. Jones Theology Lectures, we offer here a celebration of the life and legacy of the beloved Covenant professor whose name adorns the lectures and whose influence continues to shape the tenor of theological training for our students.

 Read More